Bolero (1984 film): Accolades

+Controversy

+It has been accused of perpetuating the myth that Arab men are sexually unsatisfying and inferior, and depicting a stereotypical image of a sheikh.

 Home media

-In 1985, U.S.A.
-Home Video released Bolero in both Unrated and R-Rated versions to the video rental marketplace.
+In 1985, U.S. Home Video released Bolero in both unrated and R-rated versions for the video rental marketplace.
 In 2005, MGM Home Entertainment released Bolero on DVD, after the rights to the majority of Cannon Film productions reverted to MGM.